thomaslenaour/ytrack/subjects/array-manipulator/README.md

 ### Instructions

-- Create a `reverse(array)` function which will reverse the order of the elements of an array.
+- Create a `reverse(array): array` function which will reverse the order of the elements of an array.

-- Create a `push(array, string...)` function which will stack one or more elements at the end of an array.
+- Create a `push(array, string...): array` function which will stack one or more elements at the end of an array.

-- Create a `sum(array)` function which will calculate the sum of the values ​​of an array.
+- Create a `sum(array): int` function which will calculate the sum of the values ​​of an array.

-- Create an `arrayContains(string, array)` function which will indicate if a value belongs to an array.
+- Create an `arrayContains(string, array): int|string` function which will indicate if a value belongs to an array.
+Return "Nothing" if false.

 - Create a `merge(array, array, array)` function which will merge several arrays into one.